Tolsi/waves-vrf-lottery/README.md

 # Installation

-Download the appropriate file for your platform from the Releases section (windows, mac os linux).
+Download the appropriate file for your platform from the Releases section (windows, mac os or linux).

 # Scheme of the lottery